stsh89/weather/README.md

         weather list-providers

 This command outputs list of available providers, which names you can use further within command line.
-Current provider names are: open_weather and weatherapi.
+Current provider names are: `open_weather` and `weatherapi`.

 Next step would be to configure provider, for example:

-        weather configure openweather
+        weather configure open_weather

 User would be prompted to enter api key for the given provider.
 Next step would be to set current provider.